 - Reduces PMS

-- Promotes energy levels, revitalises and provides strength
+- Promotes energy levels, revitalizes and provides strength

 - Supports both male and female reproductive health

-Premenstrual syndrome has not been described in ancient Ayurvedic texts as independent disease but can be managed as effective cures are available.
-PMS should not be confused with Post menopausal syndrome.
+Premenstrual syndrome has not been described in ancient Ayurvedic texts as an independent disease but can be managed as effective cures are available.
+PMS should not be confused with Postmenopausal syndrome.